ege-erdil/political-orientation/README.md

 # political-orientation

-Analytics scripts and an API for an online political orientation quiz
+Analytics scripts and a simple Flask RESTful API for an online political orientation quiz.